Enakkul Oruvan (1984 film)

-Enakkul Oruvan is a 1984 Indian Tamil-language musical thriller film directed by S. P. Muthuraman, starring Kamal Haasan in the lead role, for whom the film was his 125th as an actor, and Sripriya, Sathyaraj in supporting roles.
-It is a reimagining of the Hindi film Karz (1980), itself based on the American film The Reincarnation of Peter Proud (1975).
+Enakkul Oruvan is a 1984 Indian Tamil-language musical thriller film directed by S. P. Muthuraman, starring Kamal Haasan in the lead role, for whom the film was his 125th as an actor, and Shobana in her Tamil debut, Sathyaraj in supporting roles.
+It is a remake of the Hindi film Karz (1980), itself based on the American film The Reincarnation of Peter Proud (1975).

 Plot

 Madan (Kamal Haasan) is a dancer by profession who is a dream boy of all young girls.
 Kalpana (Shobana), a young woman, is irritated by Madan's fame and she badly criticises his performances which attracts attention of Madan on her.
 He challenges that he would make her long for him and his love, but he falls in love with her.
 He tries to win her love in several ways but eventually fails.
 One night he gets into her house with a face mask which makes Kalpana to misunderstand that he is a thief and screams and alerts her home.
 Madan is trapped and handed over to the police.
 Madan, who is a son of pickle businessman Ooruga Ulaganathan (V. K. Ramasamy) rescues him from police custody and finds the reason for incident to be his love for Kalpana.
 Kalpana's father, who is a psychiatrist, finds that Madan is the son of his old friend Ulaganathan.
 Madan-Kalpana's marriage is approved and fixed then.

 Kalpana who is an aspiring BharathaNatyam dancer performs on her first stage.
 Madan who watches her performance is disturbed by some illusion of a woman performing Bharathanatyam.
 He could not resist the disturbance and leaves the place.
 Kalpana's father considers it as a normal disturbance and asks him to go for a vacation to some place.
 While choosing for a place, he sees some visuals of Darjeeling and understands that some places are very familiar to him with the fact that he has not visited the place before in his lifetime.
 He opts to go there and leaves with his friend and fiancée Kalpana.
 In Darjeeling, he feels everything is familiar to him.
 At a point he stops in front of a monument, where he gets illusions of some Karate competition and a man participating in it.
 He feels as if he was that man who participated in the competition and won the trophy.
 Madan screams "Upendra could not be defeated" several times which alarms his friend and Kalpana.
 Kalpana narrates the incident to her dad.
 Kalpana's dad advises her to take care of him and make him sleep when his acts go wrong and unresistible.